 The Release Date of Old Guy: TBA

-We know that some scenes of Old Guy were shot on Little Donegall Street, but there is no confirmed information about when the movie is coming out.
+We know that some scenes of Old Guy were shot on Little Donegall Street, but there is no confirmed information about when the movie will be released.
 It is still to be announced.
 However, the film is likely to be released in 2024.

-Having been picked up at Cannes, Old Guy is expected to be distributed in the United Kingdom, Italy, France and Latin America.
+After being picked up at Cannes, Old Guy is expected to be distributed in the United Kingdom, Italy, France, and Latin America.

 Why Film in Northern Ireland?

-Old Guy was filmed in Northern Ireland with support from Northern Ireland Screen.
-This is the national agency that acts to maximise the educational, economic and cultural value of the screen industry in Northern Ireland.
+Old Guy was filmed in Northern Ireland with support from Northern Ireland Screen, the national agency that maximises the educational, economic, and cultural value of the screen industry in Northern Ireland.

-Filmmakers won’t miss such an opportunity.
-And so, they get their cameras rolling at locations in Northern Ireland—a country that is highly rated at the level of the film and tourism industries.
+Filmmakers won’t miss such an opportunity, so they get their cameras rolling at locations in Northern Ireland, a country highly rated in the film and tourism industries.
 Yes, Northern Ireland has it all!